siddharthkp/bae/README.md

 ### components

-Make components as usual, styles get rendered on the server if you use [styled-components](https://github.com/styled-components/styled-components).
+the usual, nothing special here.

+&nbsp;

+### styling

+Comes with [styled-components](https://github.com/styled-components/styled-components) which gets rendered on the server.

 &nbsp;